Perturbations of Fefferman spaces over CR three-manifolds: Algebraically special perturbed Fefferman spaces

 Applying Lemma \ref{lem:PetrovII} to a perturbed Fefferman space gives: \begin{cor} Let $(\wt{\mc{M}},\wt{\mbf{c}}_{\wt{\xi}},\wt{k}) \longrightarrow (\mc{M},H,J)$ be a four-dimensional perturbed Fefferman space.
 Then $\langle \wt{k} \rangle$ is a repeated PND of the Weyl tensor of $\wt{\mbf{c}}_{\xi}$ if and only if the perturbation one-form $\wt{\xi}$ is determined by some CR data $\left( \bm{\xi}_{\alpha}^{(-2)}, \bm{\xi}_{\alpha}^{(0)}, [\nabla,\bm{\xi}_{0}^{(k)}] \right)_{k \in \mc{I}}$ for some subset $\mc{I} \subset \Z_{\geq0}$. \end{cor}

-Let us now derive further assumptions for an optical geometry to be conformally isometric to a perturbed Fefferman space. \begin{prop} Let $(\wt{\mc{M}},\wt{\mbf{c}},\wt{k}) \longrightarrow (\mc{M},H,J)$ be a four-dimensional optical geometry with twisting non-shearing congruence of null geodesics.
+Let us now derive further sufficient conditions for an optical geometry to be conformally isometric to a perturbed Fefferman space. \begin{prop} Let $(\wt{\mc{M}},\wt{\mbf{c}},\wt{k}) \longrightarrow (\mc{M},H,J)$ be a four-dimensional optical geometry with twisting non-shearing congruence of null geodesics.
 Suppose that $\langle \wt{k} \rangle$ is a triple or quadruple PND of the Weyl tensor $\wt{\Weyl}$, i.e.\